learninglab-dev/the-resources/data/resources/people/mike-o/Automator_Batch_Rename.md

 ![](https://files.slack.com/files-pri/T0HTW3H0V-F01KD4X33HV/screen_shot_2021-01-25_at_4.36.17_pm.png?pub_secret=989a7bc310)

-Now we just need to paste some code into code window, and we should be good to go.
+Now we just need to paste some code into the window below, and we should be good to go.
 Here is the code for you to copy and paste:
 ```
 for d in "$@"
 do